Pre-Investment Visa: Explore Market in Indonesia

 The visa enables investors to easily travel to Indonesia and forecast business prospects in their desired sector, as well as handle fundamental administration with local organisations such as BKPM, lawyers, and notaries.

-How long can an investor stay with Pre-Investment Visa?
+How long can an investor stay with a Pre Investment Visa?

-The new Pre-Investment Visa grants 180 days of stay for an investor to assess pre-market entry research in Indonesia.
-Despite its longer given initial period, this visa is not extendable.
+The new Pre-Investment Visa allows you to stay for 180 days as an investor to assess pre-market entry research in Indonesia.
+Despite its longer initial period, this visa is not extendable.

 Do we need a guarantor to apply for Pre-Investment Visa?

-According to the new regulations, both Pre-Investment Visa and Tourist Visit Visa do not require guarantors for the application.
+According to the new regulations, both Pre-Investment Visas and Tourist Visit Visas do not require guarantors for the application.

 How much does it cost and how to apply for this visa?